Cat9kEVPN/cat9k-evpn-ansible/docs/input_dag.rst

 OSPF section
 ------------

-This section defines ospf parameters.
+This section defines the OSPF parameters.

-By default next OSPF configuration is applied:
+By default, next OSPF configurations are applied:

 * Interface network type - **point-to-point**